What is a Research Paper Problem Statement?

 Generally, it is common practice to place the problem statement in the research paper introduction.
 This allows readers to gain an understanding of the context and the specific problem being addressed early on in the document.

-Knowing the difference between a research problem statement and a research paper thesis statement is important for anyone writing research papers.
+Knowing the difference between a research problem statement and a thesis statement is important for anyone writing research papers.
 Now, let's take a closer look at how they're different by breaking it down simply.

 Problem Statement | Thesis Statement |